khoiphan-9194/Algorithms/README.md

 # Algorithms
-This repository is a collection of algorithms I learned so for based on Javsscript Language.
+This repository is a collection of algorithms I learned so far based on Javsscript Language.
 I hope I could do well understanding these concepts :)

 ## License